fmaste/Haskell/Nix.md

 \* A Nix file contains a Nix language expression that can have no inputs, just a value, but you know how we are told that everything is a function.

-Per Nix's interface the ***output is a well-known list of key/value pairs that contains other Nix packages, the build script and command lines, environment variables for the build script, destination directory, etc***.
+Per Nix's interface the ***output is a well-known list of key/value pairs containing other Nix packages, the build script and command lines, environment variables for the build script, destination directory, etc***.
 Nix tries very hard to ensure that Nix expressions are deterministic: evaluating a Nix expression with the same inputs twice should yield the same result.